Usamaliaquat123/Barcode-Scanner-App/README.md

 #This app is in Beta Release

-###and Not Yet Completed.
-Developers Working on it...
+and Not Yet Completed.
+Developers Working on it

 # Barcode Scanner App